MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_service_trust_portal.md

 #### Task 3: In this task you will visit the Trust Center and navigate to Microsoft’s six, key privacy principles.

-1. From the top of the Service Trust Portal page, select Trust Center then choose Home.
+1. From the top of the Service Trust Portal page, select **Trust Center** then choose **Home**.
 This opens a new browser tab that takes you to the Trust Center where you find more information about security, compliance, and privacy in the Microsoft Cloud.

-2. From the top of the page, select Privacy, then select Resources.
+2. From the top of the page, select **Privacy**, then select **Resources**.

-3. Select Additional privacy resources.
+3. Select **Additional privacy resources**.

-4. Select Privacy at Microsoft
+4. Select **Privacy at Microsoft**.

 5. Review the six key privacy principles.

 6. Close your browser windows to exit out the Service Trust Portal and the Trust Center.

+#### Review

+In this lab you explored some of the options available under the Service Trust Portal, how to access audit reports for Microsoft Cloud services, and how to use My Library to save documents for future review.
+Additionally, you visited the Trust Center to access and review Microsoft's Privacy principles.